RunDevelopment/RunDevelopment.github.io/posts/tdb-gma/tbd-general-ma.md

 ### Definition: _solution range_

-We know that solutions come in ranges of $a$ values.
+Because of theorem 3, we know that solutions come in ranges of $a$ values.
 This is a useful way to think about solutions, so let's formalize it.

 A tuple $(f,A,s), A\subseteq\N$ is called a _solution range_ iff $A \ne \empty$, all $(f,a,s), a\in A$ are solutions, and there exists no $a \notin A$ such that $(f,a,s)$ is a solution.